wisdom2608/A-Julius/README.md

 Feel free to reach out if you'd like to collaborate, connect, or discuss DevOps topics!

-> “Automation is to DevOps what oxygen is to life.” – Me 😄
+> “Automation is to DevOps as Oxygen is to Life.” – Me 🌹❤️😆